kelexine/freedreno_wiki/A4xx-Geometry-Shaders.md

 Optimization
 ------------
-By using the `EmitVertex` implementation as above, each shader will execute `O(n^2)` times.
+By using the `EmitVertex` implementation as above, each primitive will execute `O(vertices * instructions)` instructions, since each incremental vertex will have to run through the instructions for all previous vertices.
 This may be undesirable.
 However if the computation for data of vertex n+1 does not depend on the computation for data of vertex n, it should be possible to rewrite the shader with a `switch` statement.
 For example a shader that looks like

     for (int i = 0; i < 3; i++) {
       gl_out[i].gl_Position = gl_in[i].gl_Position;